Adam Smoluk, Managing Director, Film Training Manitoba

 Adam advises students who are working on earning their educational credentials to apply for scholarships available in our community, such as Westland's.
 He highlights Westland’s practical and responsive mandate of providing educational opportunities to young Winnipeggers who need them the most.

 “Being selected as a scholar is a major accomplishment that you can carry with you for the rest of your life,” he adds.

 Adam gives back to the community by volunteering with other charities in Manitoba aside from the Westland Foundation.
-He demonstrates his passion for youth empowerment by his past volunteer involvement with the United Way of Winnipeg’s GenNext Council as Chair, Youth Employment Services Manitoba as Vice-Chair, Advisory Board of Directors for Essential Skills Manitoba as Vice-Chair.
+He is passionate about youth empowerment and volunteered in the past with the United Way of Winnipeg’s GenNext Council as Chair, Youth Employment Services Manitoba as Vice-Chair, and Advisory Board of Directors for Essential Skills Manitoba as Vice-Chair.

 “Manitoba takes the lead on community service and volunteerism within Canada.
-I strongly advise all Manitobans to be involved in our community and be part of positive change by giving time and funds to charities like the Westland Foundation,” he says.
+I encourage all Manitobans to be involved in our community and be part of a positive change by contributing your resources to charities like the Westland Foundation," he says.

 “The Westland Foundation is an excellent organization to volunteer with.
-I encourage young professionals to lend your talents, skills, and resources to support the growth of this outstanding organization,” Adam ends.
+I ask young professionals to lend your time and exercise your talents and skills to support the growth of this outstanding organization,” Adam ends.